Mastering Your Inner Dialogue with the ABC Model

 Step 2: Belief (B)

-What negative thought or belief did you have about the event?
-Be honest and specific.
+Identify the negative thought or belief you had about the event.

 Example: